 Frequently Asked Questions & Answers

-Q: Should I Contact An Attorney Prior To Filing A Divorce?
+Q: Should I Contact An Attorney Prior To Filing For A Divorce?

-A: I would advise anyone who is considering the possibility of a divorce in the future to meet with an attorney for pre-filing preparations.
-Your attorney will help you determine the issues that may be contested and strategies for improving your position should a divorce be filed.
+A: Yes.
+At Vacanti Shattuck Finocchiaro Attorneys, we advise anyone who is considering the possibility of a divorce in the future to meet with one of our attorneys for pre-filing preparations.
+We will help you determine the issues that may be contested and strategies for improving your position should a divorce be filed.

 Q: How Is Custody Decided In A Divorce?